 Just kidding… that’s a tricky question to answer, because it’s tough to compare a metropolis to a small town or national park.
-I usually say that when it comes to cities, I love New Orleans, Seattle, Chicago and New York.
-As far as national parks, Yellowstone is one of the most amazing places I’ve ever seen and Death Valley was also surprisingly enriching.
+I usually say that when it comes to cities, I love New Orleans, Seattle, Chicago, and New York.

 Why “Quirky Travel Guy”?

 I think it describes me pretty well.
 Plus, my first 20 choices for website names were taken.
 At first, I didn’t want to put the focus on me, but if I were to call it something like ‘American Travels’ and write broad, generic articles without personal anecdotes, that would probably put everybody to sleep.

 What kind of traveler are you?

 Generally, I’m a budget traveler and I often travel alone.
 I’ve developed quite a few techniques for visiting cities on a shoestring budget.
 I typically stay with friends or use Couchsurfing to meet some locals who are eager to show off their city.

 While I often look for off-the-beaten-path areas, I don’t avoid tourist spots – those can be fun too.
 And I usually try to sneak in a hike everywhere I go.

 At the end of college I got an internship in New York City, then I came back home and got an office job in Pittsburgh.

 Our company happened to have branches in San Francisco and Portland, Oregon, so I was able to visit each office and explore those cities.
 I’ve been obsessed with seeing new places ever since.

 Tell us about your big summer road trip.